 Soft and chewy ginger molasses cookies with just the right amount of spice.
-The perfect ginger molasses cookie is hard to come by - thankfully, you now have these.
-A delicious, healthier twist to a fall favorite, without the use of eggs or butter!
+The perfect cookie is hard to come by - thankfully, you now have these.
+So delicious, you’d never know they’re free of eggs or butter!
 Vegan. <jump to recipe>

 For as long as I can remember, ginger molasses cookies have held the spot as my all-time favorite type of cookie.
 Especially in the fall and winter, because there's something so perfect about a warm drink and fresh ginger cookie in hand.
 Make that two cookies, actually.
 I prefer a soft, chewy ginger molasses cookie as opposed to the crunchier kind.
 And, I like my cookies to taste quite "ginger-y" and "molasses-y".
 As you might be able to guess, I take my ginger molasses cookies quite seriously – which means I'm often prepared for a let-down when I try one from somewhere new.

 Anguel (now) knows this well.
 I must have mentioned my love for ginger molasses cookies early on in our relationship.
 Shortly after, he started buying me ginger molasses cookies from whatever Toronto coffee shop he happened to visit that day.
 He looked so cute whenever he'd proudly pull out a crumpled cookie bag from his jacket pocket.
 Not wanting to offend, I always made sure to eat these edible gifts.
 Every. single. one.
 The majority of them were yummy, but I definitely ended up eating my way through more disappointing cookies than I wanted to.
 That is, before I got the sense to tell him which cookies were good and which were best forgotten.
 It's a good thing he learns quickly!